Comparisons12 min read

 User Interface & Ease of Use

-Acorns wins this one for sheer simplicity.
-Onboarding takes about 5 minutes, there are virtually no decisions to make beyond risk tolerance, and the home screen shows your balance and recent Round-Ups.
-Nothing intimidating here — that's completely intentional.
+Acorns wins here for sheer simplicity.
+You can be up and running in about 5 minutes, there are virtually no decisions beyond picking a risk level, and the home screen just shows your balance and recent Round-Ups.
+Nothing feels complicated or intimidating — and that's completely intentional.

-Wealthfront's UI is clean and well-designed (it doesn't look like a Bloomberg terminal, thankfully), but there's more to navigate.
+Wealthfront's interface is clean and well-designed (no Bloomberg terminal vibes, thankfully), but there's definitely more to navigate.
 The Path planning dashboard has multiple inputs and projections.
-For a first-time investor who just wants to get started, Wealthfront's depth can feel like a lot.
-For someone who actually wants to understand their full financial picture, though, it's exactly right.
+For someone brand new to investing who just wants to get started, Wealthfront can feel like a lot.
+But if you want to understand your full financial picture, it's exactly the right amount of detail.

 Core Features

-Wealthfront wins here — and it's not particularly close.
-Tax-loss harvesting, direct indexing, 529 plans, the Path financial planning tool, a portfolio line of credit — none of these exist in Acorns.
-The Round-Up mechanic is clever, but as a core feature set, Acorns is limited by design.
+Wealthfront wins this one, and it's not even close.
+Tax-loss harvesting, direct indexing, 529 plans, the Path planning tool, a portfolio line of credit — Acorns simply doesn't offer any of these.
+The Round-Up mechanic is clever, sure, but as a feature set, Acorns is intentionally limited.

-One area where Acorns genuinely pulls ahead: custodial accounts.
-Acorns Early (Gold tier) offers investing accounts for kids, which Wealthfront doesn't provide at all.
-If that matters to you, it's a real differentiator.
+One place where Acorns pulls ahead: custodial accounts.
+Acorns Early (Gold tier) lets you open investment accounts for your kids.
+Wealthfront doesn't do this at all, so if that matters to you, it's a real differentiator.

 Integrations

-Both platforms connect to external bank accounts and cards via Plaid.
-Wealthfront goes further with Path, pulling in external 401(k)s, IRAs, and investment accounts for a more holistic financial picture.
-Acorns' Earn browser extension integrates with 450+ retail partners for cash-back investing — genuinely useful if you do a lot of online shopping.
+Both link to your bank accounts and cards via Plaid.
+Wealthfront goes further with Path, which pulls in external 401(k)s, IRAs, and investment accounts to give you a more complete financial picture.
+Acorns' Earn browser extension integrates with 450+ retailers for cash-back investing — genuinely useful if you shop online regularly.

-Neither platform offers deep API access or third-party integrations in the way that M1 Finance M1Finance or Betterment Try Betterment does for more advanced users.
+Neither platform offers deep API access or third-party integrations the way M1 Finance M1Finance or Betterment Try Betterment does.

 Pricing & Value